DjangoGirls/tutorial/en/deploy/README.md

 <img src="images/github_get_repo_url_screenshot.png" />

-Now we need to hook up the Git repository on your computer to the one up on Github.
+Now we need to hook up the Git repository on your computer to the one up on GitHub.

     $ git remote add origin https://github.com/<your-github-username>/my-first-blog.git
     $ git push -u origin master